Ralph-Lee/blog/overcast-first-thoughts-mini-review.md

 ### Other Benefits

 You can manage and play your podcast playlist on the [Overcast website](https://overcast.fm/podcasts) too.
 Here's where the account creation is important.
 Episodes retain their play position.
-O_O The level of integration and details taken care of on v1 are impressive.
+The level of integration and details taken care of on v1 are impressive.

 I've uninstalled Downcast already after 5 mins of using Overcast.
 Sorry not sorry, Downcast.
 It was still stuck in the iOS 6 shiny textured look and feel, and is super-cluttered.